BharanitharanR/ForgeX/README.md

 ### 2. 🔥 Ingestor

-Consumes and processes external data.
+Consumes and processes external metadata and converts it into openapi spec

 **Endpoints:**